imaustink/tagger/README.md

 ## Methods
 ### .tagger().add(value)
-Adds a tag or many tags to an instance of .tagger()
+Adds a tag or many tags to an instance of .tagger().

 | Arguments | Type                  | Required |
 |-----------|-----------------------|----------|